 The American Transplant Foundation internship program aims to offer meaningful experience for individuals through the practical application of learned skills and concepts.
 All internships are unpaid and designed to enhance one's personal and professional development while contributing to the Foundation’s overall success.

 We pride ourselves on the people who run the organization.
 We look for the brightest, most talented and caring people who share our values.
 If you are passionate about saving lives, this may be the place for you.
 We want to get to know the real you and why you would be a great addition to our team.

-We are located in downtown Denver within minutes of public transit, like 16th street mall ride and the light rail.
+We are located in downtown Denver within minutes of public transit, 16th street mall ride, and the light rail.
 Our interns enjoy a collaborative team environment, challenging assignments, daily kombucha, gym access, and most importantly, an opportunity to make a difference in the lives of transplant patients and their families.

 If you have any questions, please contact us at email@example.com.